Özge Samancı: Graphic novels and comics

 Her drawings have appeared in The New Yorker, The Wall Street Journal, Slate Magazine, The Huffington Post, Airmail, Guernica and The Rumpus.
 Samanci ran Ordinary Things, an online comics journal with more than 1800 comic-collage images depicting her daily observations, from 2016 through 2020.

 Interactive art installations

 Wastwaste is data driven and it draws parallels between space and marine pollution.

 In You Are the Ocean, participants can control the installation's oceanic imagery with their minds.

 Fiber Optic Ocean composes music generated by live data from sharks and humans.

-Her interactive installations have been exhibited internationally, at the Museu do Amanhã, Siggraph Art Gallery, FILE festival, Currents New Media, The Tech Museum of Innovation, WRO Media Art Biennial, Athens International Festival of Digital Arts and New Media, Piksel Electronic Arts Festival, and ISEA among others.
+Her interactive installations have been exhibited internationally, NOVA – RIO Biennial of Art and Technology at the Museu do Amanhã, Siggraph Art Gallery, FILE festival, Currents New Media, Science Gallery, The Tech Museum of Innovation, WRO Media Art Biennale, Athens International Festival of Digital Arts and New Media, Piksel Electronic Arts Festival, Ibrida Festival, Fondazione Dino Zoli Arte Contemporanea, and ISEA among others.